No products in the cart.

 To improve as a runner you have to seek the right advice

-We live in a time in which everyone has access to information at the click of a button and in which it is very fashionable to publish content on social reds about sports, nutrition, training... and, of course, physiotherapy.
+We live in a time in which everyone has access to information at the click of a button and in which it is very fashionable to publish content on redIt is social about sport, nutrition, training… and, of course, physiotherapy.

-Many professionals who have studied and achieved the corresponding degrees that accredit our knowledge and, therefore, the competence to offer quality services and advice to athletes, we witness with astonishment, disbelief, patience and, sometimes, indignation at the absurdity of finding, on a daily basis, on social reds people without qualifications or degrees pontificating on subjects about which they have little knowledge.
+Many professionals who have studied and achieved the corresponding titles that acredit our knowledge and, therefore, the competence to offer quality services and advice to athletes, we attend with amazement, incredulity, patience and, sometimes, indignation at the nonsense that it means to encounter daily in redIt is social to people without qualifications or degrees pontificating on subjects of which they have little knowledge.

-Some even profit from their advice, recommendations and advice based on knowledge that they do not prove (probably because they lack the required qualifications).
-Unfortunately, many of their clients are not aware of the risk they run by putting themselves in the hands of people who advise on training-preparation, injury recovery, nutrition or physiotherapy without training and without qualifications to prove their competence.
+Some even profit from their advice, recommendations and advice based on knowledge that is not available.reditan (probably because they lack the required qualifications).
+Unfortunately, many of their clients are not aware of the risk they run by putting themselves in the hands of people who advise on training-preparation, injury recovery, nutrition or physiotherapy without training and without qualifications who act.redite your competition.

 I am going to try to clarify which professionals can help you achieve your goals (and therefore improve as a runner) and which false professionals put your health at risk due to lack of preparation, lack of knowledge or desire for prominence.